 - pervasive developmental disorder

-Autism is 4 to 5 times as common in boys as in girls, and people with autism may be developmentally impaired to some degree.
+Autism is 3 to 4 times as common in boys as in girls.
+People with autism may also have learning disorders or some degree of intellectual disability.

 Many factors may be connected to autism, but no conclusive causes have been found.